Last Updated on April 15, 2026 by Indoor Plant Nook

 Wiping the tool dry immediately after IPA.
 You eliminate the dwell time needed for the alcohol to work.
 Let it air-dry.

 Sterilizing only the blade tip.
-Any root-contact surface should be treated, including the inner faces of scissors, the full length of a root hook, and the interior of concave cutters.
+Any surface that contacts roots or cut tissue should be treated, including the inner faces of scissors, the full length of a root hook, and the interior of concave cutters.

 Using the same tool across multiple sick trees without re-sterilizing.
-This is the most common way disease spreads across a collection.
+This is one of the most common ways disease spreads across a collection.

 Assuming new tools are sterile.
 New tools from packaging may carry manufacturing oils, packaging residue, or surface contaminants.
-Sterilize them before first use.
+Include them in your bonsai tool sterilization routine before first use.

 Quick Reference: Sterilization Agent Comparison